vitest-dev/vitest/docs/advanced/metadata.md

 })
 ```

-When test finishes, Vitest will send a task with result and meta via RPC to Node.js process.
-You can intercept it with `onTaskUpdate` reporter method:
+Once a test is completed, Vitest will send a task including the result and `meta` to the Node.js process using RPC.
+To intercept and process this task, you can utilize the `onTaskUpdate` method available in your reporter implementation:

 ```ts
 // custom-reporter.js